Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 REFERENCE="/mnt/d/hg38/hg38.fa"
 annotation="/mnt/d/hg38/hg38.ensGene.gtf"

-If you are using UNSW KATANA, the working directory format may differ

 Ensure your directory structure allows the script to find input files and output directories correctly as described in the script comments.